 Washington State University faculty are tasked with providing the highest quality education to all undergraduates in majors across the institution.
 Their front-line efforts have an immediate and lasting impact on the learning taking place by our students.
 These educators strive to employ the most up-to-date techniques and methods so they can deliver the best courses and supplementary learning experiences.

-Each year, grants are awarded to innovative faculty who want to explore teaching innovations.
-One such award is made from the Samuel H. and Patricia W. Smith Teaching and Learning Endowment, a fund established to honor retired WSU President Sam Smith and his wife.
-The Smith grants have funded dozens of projects that led to teaching endeavors that have impacted the educations of thousands of WSU students.
+Smith Teaching and Learning Grants are made from the Samuel H. and Patricia W. Smith Teaching and Learning Endowment, a fund established to honor retired WSU President Sam Smith and his wife.
+The Smith grants have funded dozens of projects that led to teaching endeavors that have impacted the educations of thousands of WSU students over the past two decades.
+These focus on one or more faculty who have ideas to improve class instruction; projects can stretch over the course of an academic year.

 Smith Teaching and Learning Grants

 Each spring DAESA accepts applications for Smith Teaching and Learning Grants.
-Visit our Smith grants page to download a copy of the request for proposals when available and apply for a grant.
+Visit our Smith grants page to download a copy of the request for proposals and apply for a grant.

 Richard G. Law Excellence Award for Undergraduate Teaching